 We’d like to remind everyone who plans to visit any of our facilities for an in-person, outpatient clinic appointment (or for an inpatient procedure or surgery) to please come prepared with your own face mask whenever possible.
 Learn about CDC recommendations for effective face coverings.

 Consider a virtual visit

 All WVU Medicine outpatient and urgent care clinics are now offering video visits for most outpatient services, allowing established patients to receive care from the comfort and safety of home.
 Request your virtual visit by calling 855-WVU-CARE (855-988-2273) or by sending your provider a message through MyWVUChart.
 Learn more.

 Call ahead if you feel ill

 Our clinics are taking special precautions to protect the health and safety of patients during this time.
 If you need medication refills or have a question for our office, please use MyWVUChart to communicate with us directly or call the clinic number.
-Please do not visit a WVU Medicine Urgent Care or emergency department with flu-like symptoms.

 Keep taking your medications

 We recommend that you continue taking all medications as prescribed unless otherwise instructed by your provider.
 Contact your provider if you have questions.

 The West Virginia Department of Health and Human Resources has an informational hotline to address public and medical provider questions and concerns regarding COVID-19.
 The toll-free hotline – 1-800-887-4304 – is available 24/7 to provide accurate information about COVID-19, the risk to the public, and the state’s response.